2012 December 29

 Reboot the phone to verify that the shim works.
 If you log in with

-should be mounted appropriately right from bootup. -
+adb shell, the/datadirectory should be unchanged, but the/mnt/sd-extand/mnt/nand-datashould be mounted appropriately right from bootup. -

 Activate the bind mounts.